gadget-inc/fastify-renderer/Contributing.md

+# Contributing to fastify-renderer

+See below for information on how fastify-renderer's community is governed.
+## Releases

+Bump the version with `npm version <minor|major|patch>` then commit the change to git.
+When your changes get pushed/merged to `main` on github, Github Actions will run the `release` workflow and automatically publish the release to NPM.

-# Fastify is an OPEN Open Source Project
+## fastify-renderer is an OPEN Open Source Project

 ## What?